Ibarca/Inventory_Risk_And_Stock_Coverage_Monitor/README.md

 The query produces a weekly, ISO-calendar inventory projection at SKU level, applying a true stock floor that never allows inventory to drop below zero.
 The results are enriched with multiple analytical layers designed to support proactive inventory management:

-• Projected inventory units and value over time – enabling early detection of upcoming stockouts and timely corrective actions
+• Projected inventory units and value over time – Enabling early detection of upcoming stockouts and timely corrective actions

-• Inbound inventory visibility and valuation – providing an immediate overview of open purchase orders per SKU, both in units and monetary value
+• Inbound inventory visibility and valuation – Providing an immediate overview of open purchase orders per SKU, both in units and monetary value

-• Demand projections based on historical sales velocity – demand is derived from average sales velocities from the previous year; this logic can easily be replaced by more advanced forecasting techniques, which are explored in a separate project
+• Demand projections based on historical sales velocity – Demand is derived from average sales velocities from the previous year; this logic can easily be replaced by more advanced forecasting techniques, which are explored in a separate project

-• Projected service level over a forward-looking horizon – the dashboard displays the expected service level over the next six months based on projected inventory availability
+• Projected service level over a forward-looking horizon – The dashboard displays the expected service level over the next six months based on projected inventory availability

-• First expected stockout date and reach in weeks – allowing management to assess the severity and urgency of potential stockouts and respond in time
+• First expected stockout date and reach in weeks – Allowing management to assess the severity and urgency of potential stockouts and respond in time

 • ABC classification based on revenue contribution – SKUs are ranked by prior-year revenue and segmented using Pareto-based ABC classification to support effective prioritization